Otto Loewi Forschungszentrum

 • Funded by: Medical University of Graz

-• Project partners: Herbert Strobl, Sandra Holasek and Stefano Angiari (all Immunology & Pathophysiology), Martin Stradner (Rheumatology), Michael Khalil (Neurology), Frank Madeo and Tobias Eisenberg (KF Uni Graz), Vijay Kuhroo (Harvard Medical School), Chao Wang (University of Toronto), Lionel Apetoh (University of Dijon).
+• Project partners: Herbert Strobl, Sandra Holasek and Stefano Angiari (all Immunology), Martin Stradner (Rheumatology), Michael Khalil (Neurology), Frank Madeo and Tobias Eisenberg (Uni Graz), Vijay Kuchroo (Harvard Medical School), Chao Wang (University of Toronto), Lionel Apetoh (University of Indiana).

 Metabolic alterations in patients with primary Sjögren's syndrome